Headless CMS: The Future of Modern Web Development

 Payload CMS 3

-One of the fastest-growing CMS platforms in 2025-2026.
-TypeScript-first, code-first approach, and the only CMS that installs directly into your Next.js app folder.
+One of the fastest-growing CMS platforms in 2025–2026.
+TypeScript-first, code-first, and the only CMS that installs directly into your Next.js app folder.

 • Pricing: free (self-hosted), Payload Cloud available

-• Ideal for: developers who want to define everything in code
+• Ideal for: developers who want everything defined in code

 • Weaknesses: tied to Next.js (though portable to Astro, SvelteKit, etc.), younger community